24 Hours in Cherokee: Essentials for Those Short on Time

 A word of caution: for directions to the Mingo Falls trailhead, don’t solely rely on your GPS.
 Google Maps tried to steer us in the wrong direction, so I was glad that I had written directions also.

 From U.S. 441 in Cherokee turn onto Acquoni Road.
-Keep going till you hit the Saunooke Village shopping center, and then swing right onto Big Cove Road.
+Keep going until you hit the Saunooke Village shopping center, and then swing right onto Big Cove Road.
 From there, it’s about five miles to the trailhead parking.
 Keep an eye out for signs, and you’ll find parking spots on your right.

 Parking at the trailhead is limited so plan to get there early in the day if you’re doing the hike on the weekend during peak travel times.